mdn/kuma/docs/rendering.rst

 .. _`allowed lists`: https://github.com/mozilla/kuma/blob/master/kuma/wiki/constants.py
 .. _html5lib: https://github.com/html5lib/html5lib-python

+.. _kumascript-content:

 KumaScript content
 ==================
 KumaScript macros are represented by text content in two curly braces, and ``{{lookLike('this')}}``.
 The KumaScript service processes these macros and replaces them with plain HTML.
-This intermediate representation is not stored, but instead is further processed to generate the rendered HTML.
+This intermediate representation is not stored, but instead is further processed to generate the :ref:`rendered-content`.

 source
-   *cleaned content*, processed by KumaScript on MDN
+   :ref:`cleaned-content`, processed by KumaScript displayed on MDN
    *not published*
 database
    Errors at ``wiki_document.rendered_errors``, content not stored code
-   Errors at ``Document.rendered_errors``, content not stored
+   Errors at ``kuma.wiki.models.Document.rendered_errors``, content not stored

 The *KumaScript content* for the simple document looks like this: